fitbenchmarking/documents/JOSS_paper/paper.md

 ---
 # Summary

-[`FitBenchmarking`](https://fitbenchmarking.com/) is a tool which compares multiple different software packages for non-linear least squares fitting on several problem sets.
-This project was original written to benchmark Mantid minimizers [@mantid] for neutron and muon scattering data sets.
+[`FitBenchmarking`](https://fitbenchmarking.com/) is a tool that compares multiple different software packages for non-linear least squares fitting on several problem sets.
+This project was originally written to benchmark `Mantid` minimizers [@mantid] for neutron and muon scattering data sets.
 However, fitting a mathematical model to data is a fundamental task across all scientific disciplines.
 (At least) three groups of people have an interest in fitting software:

 * Scientists, who want to know what is the best algorithm for fitting their model to data they might encounter, on their specific hardware;
 * Scientific software developers, who want to know what is the state-of-the-art in fitting algorithms and implementations, what they should recommend as their default solver, and if they should implement a new method in their software; and